NASA climate legacies interactive tool to create climate generations

 Backstage: Using the content outline as a guide, we develop a rough sketch that uses visuals to communicate your message.
 The primary designer leads hands-on design work, while the creative director provides guidance.

-Graphic showing a refined content outline turning into a rough sketch
+Refined content outline document turning into a black and white rough sketch

 Digital Design